 After two consecutive quarters of a declining GDP, we are officially in recession territory.

-In this article, we will discuss how capital markets work, the relationship between inflation, recession, and asset prices, and strategies to preserve your capital like dollar-cost averaging and passive income.
+In this article, we will discuss how capital markets work, the relationship between inflation, recession, and asset prices, and strategies to preserve your capital like dollar-cost averaging and almost effortless rewards.

 how markets tend to price developments in advance, why people generally expect asset prices to crash during recessions, and some potential recession strategies for protecting your capital.